-Now this all sounds nice in theory and on paper, and long shots do occasionally surprise everybody and either win a race or at least come a place, but can you really make money betting the long shots?
-Is it a punting strategy that can be profitable in the short or long term, or will you just burn through cash and be tearing your hair out in frustration?
+Now, this all sounds nice in theory and on paper.
+Long shots occasionally surprise everybody and either win a race or at least come to a place, but can you really make money betting on long shots?
+Is it a punting strategy that can be profitable in the short or long term, or will you just burn through cash and tear your hair out in frustration?

 What Are the Chances of a Long Shot Actually Winning?